 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to become unstoppable in your career.

-As a software engineering student you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
-You can also use Cisco-enabled facilities with the option to gain additional Cisco Certified Network Associate status.
+As a software engineering student, you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
+You can also use Cisco-enabled facilities to gain additional Cisco Certified Network Associate (CCNA) status.

 What about after uni?

-Once you complete the full honours degree, you'll graduate with exciting and rewarding careers opportunities ahead of you.
+Once you complete the full honours degree, you will graduate with exciting and rewarding careers opportunities ahead of you.
 Your demonstrable software engineering skills, supported by a large portfolio of practical work, will be in demand across many different industries.

-Embedded in all aspects of daily life, including commerce, industry, healthcare and communication, the pace of change and innovation in this field is rapid.
-Organisations of all sizes need talented people who can create software systems that are usable, robust and maintainable.
+Software applications are embedded in all aspects of daily life, including commerce, industry, healthcare and communication, and the pace of innovation is rapid.
+Organisations of all sizes need talented people who can create software systems that are usable, robust and can bring operational gains.

-As a software engineering graduate you will be well equipped to work in a wide range of roles, such as software engineering, systems analyst, programming, system administration or computer analyst.
-Previous course graduates secured roles with leading companies such as BNFL, British Aerospace, PricewaterhouseCooper, IBM, ICI, ICL and Riva Software International.
+As a software engineering graduate you will be ready to apply for a range of roles, such as software engineering, systems analyst, programming, system administration or computer analyst.
+Course alumni have secured roles with major companies such as BNFL, British Aerospace, PricewaterhouseCooper, IBM, ICI, ICL and Riva Software International.